 Hemp Related Businesses 1 Information for Examiners Relevant Policy Examiner Notes 19.
 Are financial institutions required to file Suspicious Activity Reports (SARs) for HRB?
 Because hemp is no longer a Schedule 1 controlled substance under the Controlled Substances Act, institutions are not required to file a SAR on customers solely because they are engaged in the growth or cultivation of hemp in accordance with applicable laws and regulations.
 Note this requirement is different than for marijuana-related businesses For hemp-related customers, institutions are expected to follow standard SAR procedures, and file a SAR if indicia of suspicious activity warrants.
-Providing Financial Services to Customers Engaged in Hemp-Related Businesses FinCEN Guidance Regarding Due Diligence Requirements under the Bank Secrecy Act for Hemp-Related Business Customers June 29, 2020 Part II - Current and Planned Activities The questions in this section are intended to help the examiner build an understanding of an institution's postur re regarding the hemp industry.
-20. Is the institution currently banking any customers related to the Hemp industry may include growers, transporters, processors, and manufacturers (among others).
-Pursuant to the 2018 Farm Bill, hemp is no longer a Schedule 1 controlled substance, and it is legal under federal law to hemp industry?
+Providing Financial Services to Customers Engaged in Hemp-Related Businesses FinCEN Guidance Regarding Due Diligence Requirements under the Bank Secrecy Act for Hemp-Related Business Customers June 29, 2020 Part II - Current and Planned The questions in this section I an understanding of an institution's postur e regarding the hemp industry.
+20. Is the institution currently banking any Hemp industry may include growers, transporters, processors, and Pursuant to the 2018 Farm Bill, hemp is no longer a Schedule 1 controlled substance, customers related to the hemp industry?